-Miles said, “Don't worry, we'll get through it.”
+Miles says, “Don't worry, we'll get through it.”

-“He has my full support,” his mom said.
+“He has my full support,” his mom says.

-Tyx said that gatherings like this one are what Rosebud’s is all about.
+Tyx says that gatherings like this one are what Rosebud’s is all about.

 “We try to use the bounty that comes through the cafe and re-infuse it right back into Jackson.
 That saying we are the 'salt of the earth,' I never understood what that meant but it was explained to me that we have to flavor this space.
 If we hold back our flavor, then we're really ripping off the universe.”